Nemusonaneko/projects-with-restrictions/README.md

 Since most projects are open source, you can simply download the frontend and run it locally on your own device

-You probably have to remove the TRM part of the frontend, will fork these repos and remove it myself ig.
+You probably have to remove the TRM part of the frontend, I will fork these repos and remove it myself ig.

 AAVE: <https://github.com/Nemusonaneko/aave-interface>